cycluster/cycluster.github.io/index.md

 ### About the CYCluster

-The Calabi-Yau cluster a collaboration is aimed to serve as a code and documentation repository for various aspects of Calabi-Yau manifolds (aritmetic, geometry, physics).
+The Calabi-Yau cluster is a collaborative venture to build a code and documentation repository for various aspects of Calabi-Yau manifolds (arithmetic, geometry, physics).

 ### News